 Identity politics is a field of study that focuses on the conflicts that arise from the clash of opposing identities.
 The Middle East is rich with examples of such conflict elevated to the international level.
 It has long been so.
 And since identities are so jealously guarded, the resolution of conflicts where identity is core is notoriously difficult.
 But are they impossible to resolve?

-In this issue of Vision, several articles touch on the rather recent findings of researchers as to how the human brain rewires itself under certain conditions.
-Do these findings hold any hope in the larger arenas of anger management and depression, hatred and racial prejudice?
-And could it be that the complex set of neural pathways that compose clashing identities can be rewired for cooperation?
-One important finding from the new brain research is that self-directed mindful awareness of a problem and appropriate rethinking achieves observable physical changes in the brain’s circuitry.
+In this issue, we’ll touch on how the human brain rewires itself under certain conditions.
+Does this relatively new knowledge hold any hope in the larger arenas of anger management and depression, hatred and racial prejudice?
+And could it be that the complex set of neural pathways that underlie clashing identities can be rewired for cooperation?
+One important finding from neuroscience is that self-directed mindful awareness of a problem and appropriate rethinking achieves observable physical changes in the brain’s circuitry.

 A few years ago I walked with my TV crew alongside an Israeli Druze foot patrol through the grim streets of Gaza City.
 From behind a rusted gate came the sounds of a Palestinian mother who had seen our camera and wanted to let our audience know, whoever they would be, that her desire was only for peace—the cry of mothers everywhere.
 Yet getting from that desperately felt need to political solutions that take hold and benefit the peoples involved means putting into effect the moral-ethical implications of “Who should I be?”